duoshock/UM-70/Assembly Guide.md

 <img src="images/14_LEDOrder_R.jpg" width="400">
 </a>

-The LEDs are wired in serial, see photos for the order.
+The LEDs are wired in series, see photos for the order.

-If some of the LEDs not lit up or appeared to be faulty, it’s most likely something’s wrong with the one closest to the working one.
+If some of the LEDs do not light up or appear to be faulty, it’s most likely that something is wrong with the earliest LED in the series.
 For example, if LED 24-39 doesn’t light up, check LED 24.
 - Check solder joints

 - Make sure there is a capacitor, it may have got knocked off during handling

-- It’s not unusual to counter faulty RGB LED, replace it.
+- It’s not unusual to encounter a faulty RGB LED, replace it.

-Once it’s tested, move on to next step
+Once it’s tested, move on to the next step

 ---